Tag Archives: Sally Hawkins

 Maudie (2016), Ethan Hawke

-I’d like to see Maudie because of Ethan Hawke.
+I’m drawn to this because of Hawke.
 I also want to see Hawkins do well, especially since she’s in my favourite Woody Allen movie, Blue Jasmine (2013).

 Maudie Release Dates: June 16th, 2017 (US); 2017 (UK)…